michael-wall/liferay-2fa/readme.txt

 Limitations
 **************************************
 i.
-The Secret Keys are stored in plain text in the Liferay database (and displayed in plain text on the profile screens) ii.
+The Secret Keys are stored in plain text in the Liferay database (and displayed in plain text on the profile screens)
+- TODO: Add debug mode to System > Settings to toggle the Secret Key on the Profile screens ii.
 The Authentication Code is shown on the same screen as the Username and Password rather than a subsequent screen iii.
 More complex authentication authentiction scenarios SSO / Oauth etc. not supported iv.
 Liferay Screens not supported